MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/Add-History.md

 This command adds the first five commands in the history to the end of the history list.
 It uses the Get-History cmdlet to get the five commands ending in command 5.
 The pipeline operator passes them to the **Add-History** cmdlet, which appends them to the current history.
-The **Add-History** command does not include any parameters, but Windows PowerShell associates the objects passed through the pipeline with the *InputObject* parameter of **Add-History**.
+The **Add-History** command does not include any parameters, but PowerShell associates the objects passed through the pipeline with the *InputObject* parameter of **Add-History**.

 ### Example 4: Add commands in a .csv file to the current history
 ```